xtensor-stack/xtensor/docs/source/closure-semantics.rst

    - If the laziness is not important for your use case, returning ``xt::eval(x + y / z)`` will return an evaluated container and avoid these complications.
    - Otherwise, the key is to *move* lvalues that become invalid when leaving the current scope.
+   - If you would need to *move* more than once, take a look at the `Reusing expressions / sharing expressions`_.

 **Example: moving local variables and forwarding universal references**